Dog & Cat Teeth Cleaning in Countryside

 - Pawing/rubbing at muzzle

 Gum disease occurs when plaque and tartar harden into calculus that spreads under the gum line, infecting the tooth and its supporting structures.
 If the bacteria manages to enter the bloodstream, it can lead to disease of the heart, lungs, kidneys, and liver.
-Daily brushing, routine checkups, and professional dental cleanings can easily prevent this condition from developing in your pet.
+Daily brushing, routine checkups, and professional teeth cleanings can easily prevent this condition from developing in your pet.

 For additional information regarding your pet’s dental care, call our hospital at (708) 469-6050 or stop in for a consultation with your veterinarian.